Addia Wuchner

 Addia Kathryn Wuchner (born June 8, 1955, in Kentucky) is an American politician and nurse who served as a Republican member of the Kentucky House of Representatives for the 66th district from 2005 to 2019.
+She did not run for reelection in 2018.

 Education

 Wuchner attended Bellarmine University and Pontifical Athenaeum Regina Apostolorum before earning an RN degree from the University of Louisville.